thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 ## Discussion

 The device successfully demonstrated the core concept: by recording a personalized reference path and comparing each repetition against it, the system avoids the fragility of hardcoded thresholds and adapts to each patient's individual anatomy.
-In testing, the directional haptic feedback was intuitive — the motor buzz on the "wrong" side produced an immediate corrective response without instruction, confirming the body-centered feedback principle described in the literature [14].
+In testing, the directional haptic feedback was intuitive, the motor buzz on the "wrong" side produced an immediate corrective response without instruction, confirming the body-centered feedback principle described in the literature [14].

 Several limitations are worth noting.
-The current prototype uses breadboards and jumper wires, making it bulky and mechanically fragile — acceptable for a proof of concept but not for patient use.
-The threshold value (currently 15°) was set empirically; clinical validation with actual frozen shoulder patients would be needed to determine optimal sensitivity for different stages of recovery.
+The current prototype uses breadboards and jumper wires, making it bulky and mechanically fragil, acceptable for a proof of concept but not for patient use.
+The threshold values were set empirically; clinical validation with actual frozen shoulder patients would be needed to determine optimal sensitivity for different stages of recovery or another potentiometer to adjust treshold is also an option.
 At early stages (high pain, large compensations), a more forgiving threshold may be appropriate; at later stages, tighter correction may accelerate recovery.

 The complementary filter handles pitch and roll accurately, but yaw (rotation around the vertical axis) is tracked solely by gyroscope integration and will drift over longer sessions.
-For the targeted exercises — which typically take under 60 seconds per set — this is acceptable, but it is a fundamental limitation of IMU-only tracking without a magnetometer [17].
+For the targeted exercises, which typically take under 60 seconds per set, this is acceptable, but it is a fundamental limitation of IMU-only tracking without a magnetometer [17].
 Adding a magnetometer would close this gap at the cost of sensitivity to nearby ferromagnetic objects.
+Another option is an extra push button that re-calibrates the IMU after every movement.

 The Record & Compare model also assumes that the recorded reference path is genuinely correct.
 If the therapist records the first repetition while the patient is already compensating slightly, the system will consider that compensation normal.
 A more robust future version could record multiple repetitions and average them, or flag if the recorded path itself deviates from expected biomechanical norms.